-Having accessible and usable common spaces should also be a goal when remodeling foraging in place to increase home safety and create a more pleasant home experience for all.
+Having accessible and usable common areas should also be a goal when remodeling for aging in place to increase home safety and create a more pleasant home experience for all.
 Many of these items are applicable to other rooms of the house, as well.

 Doors and Openings

 Every interior doorway in your home should be 32” wide at minimum.
-This will allow for easier access by foot traffic as well as makes them wheelchair accessible.
-(A 36” doorway width is recommended.)
-If you are in a situation where you have to replace a door, you would want replace it with as 36” door, if possible.
+This allows for easier access by foot traffic, as well as makes them wheelchair accessible.
+(A 36” width is recommended.)
+If you have to replace a door, you should replace it with as 36” door, if possible.

 Easy opening doors and drawers